logo

 Kyungsik Shin has established himself as one of most compelling violists of his generation.
 Following his recent success winning the second prize as well as the "Gewa" Prize at the 78th International Prague Spring Competition, he received first prize at the 28th International Johannes Brahms Competition and the International Anton Rubinstein Competition, as well as the second prize and the audience prize at the Oskar Nedbal International Viola Competition.
 As an avid chamber musician, he participated in Kronberg Academy’s "Chamber Music Connects the World", performing with Gidon Kremer, Christian Tetzlaff, and Steven Isserlis.
 He has also taken part in Seiji Ozawa International Chamber Music Festival, Tianjin Juilliard Chamber Music Festival, Ljubljana Music Festival, Třeboňská Noctura Music Festival, and Mainz Gutenberg Festival.
 Since his move to Europe, his appearances with Munich Chamber Orchestra, Czech Karlovy Vary Symphony Orchestra, Hradec Králové Philharmonic Orchestra, Euro Symphony SFK, and Barocco sempre giovane have established him as one of the upcoming soloists of his time.
 Kyungsik began his studies at a very young age at the Korea National University of Arts, then at Seoul National University, studying with Eun-sik Choi.
 After graduating with the highest distinction, he continued his studies at the University of Arts Berlin with Prof. Hartmut Rohde where he completed his Master's Degree and is currently pursuing his Konzertexamen.
 His studies are being supported by Hyundai Foundation and DAAD Scholarship.

-Kyungsik Shin plays in Concert V.
+Kyungsik Shin plays in Concert II and Concert V.

 © Michael Hübner